 Fredericksburg, Texas for Germany

 Contributed by Kate Storm of Lone Star Travel Guide

 Photo by Kate Storm

-In the mid-19th century, a group of German settlers made their way to the Texas Hill Country, bringing with them traditions, foods, and architecture that survives in the town of Fredericksburg, Texas today!
+In the mid-19th century, a group of German settlers made their way to the Texas Hill Country, bringing with them traditions, foods, and architecture that survive in the town of Fredericksburg, Texas today!

 There are plenty of fun things to do in Fredericksburg but indisputably, the most popular include eating and drinking.
 The world-famous Texas barbecue has its roots in the smoked meats of 19th-century German and Czech settlers.
 This is on full display in Fredericksburg where you can stop just about anywhere to eat a schnitzel while drinking a German beer.
 Just don’t be surprised if the bratwurst is accented with jalapeños!

 As Fredericksburg is located in the heart of Texas wine country, visiting a vineyard or two definitely deserves to be a part of any visit.
 Equally deserving is hiking the famous Enchanted Rock and touring the Pioneer Museum to learn about the original German settlers.
 Additionally, visit the historic St. Mary’s Catholic Church, shop for antiques in the Warehouse District, or browse the boutiques and art galleries along Main Street for the full Fredericksburg experience!

 Tarpon Springs, Florida for Greece